ExpressVPN China: How to Use It, Best Servers & Setup Tips

 Change ExpressVPN servers

 This is the simplest and most instinctive reaction – just try changing servers.
 Something could’ve changed and your usual server may have been detected and blocked.
-Try a different one, then another one.
-ExpressVPN offers over 2,000 options, so a little persistence can go a long way.
+Try a different nearby location, then another.
+ExpressVPN has thousands of server options across 105 countries, so a little persistence can go a long way.

 Change protocols, then connect